 We wrote an article on what daycares can do to ensure that they are hiring qualified employees.

 What Do You Do If Your Child Is Injured?

 An injury to a child is no different than an injury to anyone else.
 If you become aware of an injury involving your child, make sure to seek immediate medical treatment.
 Then you will want to make a report with the daycare facility.
 Depending on what happened and how the daycare facility responds to your complaint, you should call the police.
 You want every complaint properly investigated.

 If your child has been injured while at daycare due to negligence or abuse, download our FREE guide for parents: A Five Step Guide For Parents Dealing With A Daycare Injury

 Where Can You Learn More?

-If your child was injured at a Texas daycare facility, you can give us a call or email us.
-If you just want to know what next steps to take to investigate or what your rights are, that is what we are here to answer.
+If your child was injured at a Texas daycare facility, you can give us a call at 214-888-2216 or fill out our Contact Us form and we will reach out to you, If you just want to know what next steps to take to investigate or what your rights are, that is what we are here to answer.
 We have free information on understanding claims in Texas.
 Request it, read it, and let us know if you have any questions.
 We are here for you.